Egyptian pavilion: 2015

 The project received mixed reviews both in Egypt and abroad for both its artistic content and the Ministry's selection process.
-Ahram Online reported that the installation revealed a growing divide between independent and state-run projects in Egypt's art industry.
+Ahram Online reported that the installation revealed a growing divide between independent and state‑run projects in Egypt's art industry.
 Faten Mostafa of Cairo's Art Talks gallery thought that the concept was more "like an undergraduate project" than the standards of the Biennale.
-Shady El-Noshokaty, a contemporary artist and co-curator of the 2011 exhibition, claimed that claimed that the selection committee represented more traditional than contemporary arts, and that the result of the ministry selection process would reflect government priorities and "artificiality".
+Shady El‑Noshokaty, a contemporary artist and co‑curator of the 2011 exhibition, claimed that the selection committee represented more traditional than contemporary arts, and that the result of the ministry selection process would reflect government priorities and 'artificiality'.
 The head of the selection committee defended its open call for participants.
 Another artist noted that some were upset about the selection even before the Biennale's opening.
-Alexander Forbes of Artsy wrote that the exhibition was "definitely the weirdest in the Giardini—and quite possibly in Venice at large".
-He felt conflicted between what he described as the project's "visual cues of a ... lame corporate-sponsored 'art' show", the exhibit's earnest advocacy to opt for peace in light of the country's recent revolution.
-His review, which described the tablet visual effects as "cute" and the exhibition as "cheesy" yet "surprisingly moving", was widely shared on social media.
-Forbes thought that the "amateurish nature" of the installation debased the high production values of the Biennale, and considered whether the work was the Ministry's own meta-commentary on the post-revolution's record of repressing freedom of expression.
-Brian Droitcour of Art in America wrote that the installation's message of peace as a natural state was "trite", and that in the atmosphere of the Biennale "any throwback to a transcendent project comes off as hopelessly hokey".
-He called the "harmless wordplay and flashy gadgetry ... a safe choice for a bureaucracy aiming to promote quiescence" in the years following the 2011 Egyptian revolution.
+Alexander Forbes of Artsy wrote that the exhibition was "definitely the weirdest in the Giardini – and quite possibly in Venice at large".
+He felt conflicted between what he described as the project's 'visual cues of a ... lame corporate‑sponsored "art" show' and the exhibit's earnest advocacy to opt for peace in light of the country's recent revolution.
+His review, which described the tablet visual effects as 'cute' and the exhibition as 'cheesy' yet 'surprisingly moving', was widely shared on social media.
+Forbes thought that the 'amateurish nature' of the installation debased the high production values of the Biennale and considered whether the work was the Ministry's own meta‑commentary on the post‑revolution's record of repressing freedom of expression.
+Brian Droitcour of Art in America wrote that the installation's message of peace as a natural state was 'trite', and that in the atmosphere of the Biennale 'any throwback to a transcendent project comes off as hopelessly hokey'.
+He called the 'harmless wordplay and flashy gadgetry ... a safe choice for a bureaucracy aiming to promote quiescence' in the years following the 2011 Egyptian revolution.
 Alexandra Stock of Madr Masr wrote that the pavilion's aims were unclear, with inconsistent conceptual information between the exhibition's promotional materials, and that the tablet software was gimmicky and had issues with its programming.
-She wrote that the list of government agencies as curators of the exhibition was its "most mysterious element".
+She wrote that the list of government agencies as curators of the exhibition was its 'most mysterious element'.

 2017

 Egyptian artist Moataz Nasr represented Egypt at the 57th Venice Biennale.
-His multi-channel video installation, "The Mountain", showed the life of a fictional Egyptian village over the cycle of a single day.
-The village's residents become suspicious over the course of the video, though the cause is concealed.
+His multi‑channel video installation, 'The Mountain', showed the life of a fictional Egyptian village over the course of a single day.
+The village's residents become suspicious as the video progresses, though the cause is concealed.
 Nasr wanted the video to express a poetic fearfulness.
 The video installation was buttressed by a background built from Egyptian dirt and bricks.
-Outside the pavilion, Egyptian artist Hassan Khan won the Biennale's Silver Lion for a Promising Young Artist for his multichannel music and text piece designed for a public park.
+Outside the pavilion, the Egyptian artist Hassan Khan won the Biennale's Silver Lion for a Promising Young Artist for his multi‑channel music and text piece designed for a public park.